steadman1/cashback-mypainterstape-com/README.md

-# Source Code for the Ponder Portfolio
+# Source Code for the 'Your Cashback' Portfolio

-Ponder, an iOS Lucid Dream Journal app, has been a side project of mine for the better part of a year and a half.
-After completing the UI design mockups in Figma in the summer of 2023, finishing this project has been a constant battle of finding free time in my college schedule (in a good way, though (?)).
-However, I'm proud to finally have a working version of Ponder to show for my effort.
+'Your Cashback' is a small side iOS project I've been working on to help users find their best credit card to use maximize cashback rewards.
+The app is built using SwiftUI and is available on the App Store.
+This repository contains the source code for the app.

-I hope you enjoy [the website](https://ponder.mypainterstape.com) and check out the app!
+I hope you enjoy [the website](https://cashback.mypainterstape.com) and check out the app!

 ## Contact Us
 Please feel free to reach out to me over [email](mailto:sjsteadman05@gmail.com)!
 I’d love to hear from you.